Manage your Dropship and Multi-Vendor Marketplace Shipping

 Setting up shipping when you have multiple vendors shipping orders can be complicated.
 The fact that your customers can order from many different vendors can lead to high shipping costs on a single order.
-Of course, you can’t charge your customers too much for shipping, it’ll only put them off making a purchase.
+Of course, you shouldn’t charge your customers too much for shipping, it’ll only put them off making a purchase.
 Equally, you don’t want to undercharge for shipping and say goodbye to your profits!
 The solution?
-You need to understand blending shipping rates and have a strategy for managing them.
-And that’s where we come in.
+You need to the concept understand blending shipping rates and have a strategy for managing them.
+And that’s where Jetti comes in.
+We can help you navigate the tight rope that are marketplace shipping costs and how to implement them in such a way that you stay profitable and your customers still perceive your marketplace to be good value.

 By default, Shopify always assumes a single origin for each shipment.
-Shipping costs are calculated on the basis that the order is being picked, packed and shipped from a single location (e.g. your warehouse or shipped via a vendor).
-So, what do you do when that isn’t the case?
+Marketplace shipping costs are calculated on the basis that the order is being picked, packed and shipped from a single location (e.g. your warehouse or shipped via a vendor).
+However, this model only really applies in the best-case scenario.
+In many cases, orders can be far more complex.
+So, what do you do when the shipping involved in an order is more complicated?

-The merchant and vendor origins are another potential problem in multi-vendor marketplaces.
+The merchant and vendor origins are other potential problems when it comes to marketplace shipping.
 What if a customer in the US places an order for items from a US vendor and a Canadian vendor?
-Their order will involve a both a domestic and international shipment, and that’s not something Shopify can manage for you, straight out of the box.
+Their order will involve both a domestic and international shipment, and that’s not something Shopify can manage for you, straight out of the box.
+What you need to find a solution that understands the pain-points that can arise within a shipping marketplace but one which seeks to eliminate them entirely.
 With Jetti, though, orders like this are no problem at all.
 Here’s our two-step process for getting started.

 Step 1: Paying vendors for shipping

-If your vendors are shipping direct to your customers, you need to figure out how to cover the shipping costs.
+If your vendors are shipping direct to your customers, you need to figure out how to cover the shipping costs involved.
 Most won’t ship for free.
-You have two options:
+To deal with this problem, you have two options:

 Option A - You supply vendors with shipping labels

-Option B - Vendors invoice you for shipping
+Option B - Vendors invoice you for marketplace shipping

-Whether you have one or 1,000 dropship vendors, with Jetti you can fine tune shipping rates for each vendor in the order, even if those vendors have different pricing structures or will be shipping from different countries.
+Whether you have one or 1,000 dropship vendors, with Jetti you can fine-tune your marketplace shipping rates for each vendor in the order, even if those vendors have different pricing structures or will be shipping from different countries.
 You can set live carrier rates from USPS, FedEx or other carriers based on the weights, location of the customer and location of the vendor.
 You can then set tiered weight-based or value-based shipping (e.g $10 up to a $50 spend, free over $50).
-Shipping zones can be set up across different regions, making managing vendors from various countries easy.
+Shipping zones can be set up across different regions, making managing vendors from various countries easy and straightforward.

 Step 2: Charging customers for shipping